barbazul/1kfa/mod_guide_gm.md

 If this is the first time you've GMed a game, the best thing you can do is prepare.
 Read the [Guidance](#guidance) chapter.
 Check out some [examples](#show-dont-tell) of how other GMs have run their games.
-Then, with that context, read the Guidance chapter again.

 The primary thing to remember is that on ✗, you get to make a move.